Betsy Markey: Local activism

 Markey worked as president of the board of directors of the Food Bank for Larimer County.
 She chaired the Food Bank’s capital campaign which raised nearly a million dollars to expand the Food Bank facility and the services they provide.
 As Chair of the Larimer County Democratic Party she oversaw a large expansion in the role the party played in Northern Colorado.
 Markey also founded the Larimer County Democratic Business Coalition, a network of small business owners in the community.
 During that time she also participated in the Local Legislative Affairs Committee (LLAC) for the Fort Collins Chamber of Commerce.

 U.S. House of Representatives

+Notable votes

+In the 111th Congress, Markey voted for the Children's Health Insurance Program Reauthorization Act of 2009, the American Recovery and Reinvestment Act, an economic stimulus package, the American Clean Energy and Security Act, a cap-and-trade bill which ultimately did not pass.
+Markey also voted for the Patient Protection and Affordable Care Act, landmark health care reform legislation.

+In his memoir, A Promise Land, Barack Obama described Markey as a promising and principled young House member who faced electoral defeat despite taking tough votes on critical issues such as healthcare and the Recovery Act, emphasizing Markey's commitment to her principles in the face of political challenges.